Western Slope Lawmaker Warns A Moratorium On Federal Leases Will Devastate Garfield County: 'Industry Will Collapse'

 “This is the nail in the coffin so to speak.”

-Senate Majority Leader Steve Fenberg, who applauds the president’s action, says, with or without government, the country is transitioning away from fossil fuels.
+Senate Majority Leader Steve Fenberg, who applauds the president’s action, says, with or without government, the country is transitioning away from overuse of fossil fuels.

-“I don’t think this singular action is going to ruin a community.”
+“I don’t think this singular action is going to ruin a community,” Fenberg said.

 “A lot of the communities that are reliant on fossil fuel extraction over the years are also the communities that are the most hardest hit by climate impacts.
 Where there’s a lot of oil and gas drilling, there’s also a lot of wildfires.”